russmckendrick/records/content/albums/soultrane-3570715/index.md

 styles: []
 ---

-Soultrane is the fourth studio album by jazz musician John Coltrane, released in 1958 on Prestige Records, catalogue 7142.
+Soultrane is a studio album by the jazz musician John Coltrane.
+It was released in 1958 through Prestige Records, with catalogue no. 7142.
 It was recorded at the studio of Rudy Van Gelder in Hackensack, New Jersey, three days after a Columbia Records session for Miles Davis and the Milestones album.